-  Not to be confused with pest-resistance, these plants are tolerant of allowing farmers to selectively kill surrounding weeds without harming their crop.
+Not to be confused with pest-resistance, these plants are tolerant of allowing farmers to kill surrounding weeds without harming their crop selectively.
 The most famous example of this is the Roundup-Ready technology, developed by Monsanto.
 First introduced in 1998 as GM soybeans, Roundup-Ready plants are unaffected by the herbicide glyphosate, which can be applied in copious quantities to eliminate any other plants in the field.
-The benefits to this are savings in time and costs associated with conventional tillage to reduce weeds, or multiple applications of different types of herbicides to selectively eliminate specific species of weeds.
+The benefits to this are savings in time and costs associated with conventional tillage to reduce weeds or multiple applications of different types of herbicides to eliminate specific species of weeds selectively.
 The possible drawbacks include all the controversial arguments against GMOs.

-In an effort to improve human health, particularly in underdeveloped countries, scientists are creating genetically altered foods that contain nutrients known to help fight disease or malnourishment.
+Scientists are creating genetically altered foods that contain nutrients known to help fight disease or malnourishment, to improve human health, particularly in underdeveloped countries.
 An example of this is Golden Rice, which contains beta-carotene, the precursor for Vitamin A production in our bodies.
 People who eat the rice produce more Vitamin A, an essential nutrient lacking in the diets of the poor in Asian countries.
-Three genes, two from daffodils and one from a bacterium, capable of catalyzing four biochemical reactions, were cloned into rice to make it "golden".
+Three genes, two from daffodils and one from a bacterium, capable of catalyzing four biochemical reactions, were cloned into rice to make it "golden."
 The name comes from the color of the transgenic grain due to overexpression of beta-carotene, which gives carrots their orange color.

 Less than 20% of the earth is arable land but some crops have been genetically altered to make them more tolerant of conditions like salinity, cold, and drought.
 The discovery of genes in plants responsible for sodium uptake has lead to the development of knock-out plants able to grow in high salt environments.
 Up- or down-regulation of transcription is generally the method used to alter drought tolerance in plants.
 Corn and rapeseed plants, able to thrive under drought conditions, are in their fourth year of field trials in California and Colorado, and it is anticipated that they'll reach the market in 4-5 years.